ThunderE75/thundere75.github.io/content/posts/mpv_guide.md

 date = '2025-10-02T19:43:38+05:30'
 featured = true
-tags = ['windows', 'guide', 'FOSS']
+tags = ['windows', 'guide', 'FOSS'] description = 'How I customize MPV on Windows with scripts, keybinds, and UI tweaks.'
 +++
  This guide demonstrates how i setup my MPV will all the Configs, Scripts & Keybindings.